mariganeshkumar/mariganeshkumar.github.io/_pages/about.md

   - /about.html
 ---

 Mari Ganesh Kumar is currently a doctoral student in the Department of Computer Science and Engineering at the Indian Institute of Technology Madras.
-His research focus is on applied machine learning and signal processing to biomedical signals.
-He was awarded the medal for the best outgoing student for his undergraduate degree from the Thiagarajar College of Engineering, Anna University.
+His research focus is on applied machine learning and signal processing to bio-signals.
+He has worked with Speech, EEG, and Neuronal signals and have published multiple papers.
+He was awarded the medal for the best outgoing student for his undergraduate degree from the Thiagarajar College of Engineering, Anna University

 Recent